 After completing the correction stages, forced air is used to remove all dust on the vehicle.
 The vehicle then gets an entire wipe down using IGL Precoat which removes all polishing oils and residue to prep the paint for coating.
 A clean surface is vital to ensure a proper bond to any surface before applying a coating.
 The owner wanted a 3-year protection on this paint.
 We used IGL Quartz+ which provides phenomenal results and extremely durable protection, while offering extreme gloss and insane hydrophobic properties.
 Each vehicle always gets two layers to ensure even coverage on all painted surfaces.
 First layer is the base coat to cover each and all painted surfaces.
 After three hours of cure time, the second layer is applied, repeating the same steps.

-After we're 100% sure that all coating residue are completely removed after our final walk through, we recommend letting the vehicle sit for four hours indoors, this will allow the coating to fully cure.
-This process took a total of 20 hours to complete.
+After we're 100% sure that the coating is completely leveled and after our final walk through, we recommend letting the vehicle sit for four hours indoors, this will allow the coating to fully cure for about 12 hours.
+This entire process took a total of 20 hours to complete.
 You can now enjoy the beautiful finish on this Audi S5.

 Something to note, the ceramic coating only plays a small role during the entire process.
 It's the prep work that makes your vehicle look amazing, the coating is there to further enhance the gloss, offer years of protection, and makes your vehicle much easier to keep clean,